Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Experiments

 \subsection{Dataset}

-We have used an internal dataset provided by the Department of Gastroenterology at Marmara University School of Medicine.
-There are 11276 images from 564 patients in the collected dataset and all images have been reviewed and annotated by at least two expert gastroenterologists.
+LIMUC dataset \cite{gorkem_polat_2022_5827695}, a publicly available UC dataset labeled according to the MES, was used to train CNN models that employ different loss functions.
+There are 11276 images from 564 patients in the LIMUC dataset and all images have been reviewed and annotated by at least two expert gastroenterologists.
 All images have a size of 352$\times$288 and Mayo score distribution is as follows: 6105 (54.14\%) Mayo 0, 3052 (27.7\%) Mayo 1, 1254 (11.12\%) Mayo 2, and 865 (7.67\%) Mayo 3.
-15\% of the images (1686 images) has been separated as the test set and the rest has been used for the 10-fold cross-validation.
-All splittings have been performed at the patient-level.
-Quadratic Weighted Kappa (QWK) is determined as the main performance metric as it is a good metric for imbalanced and ordinal data.
-Each CNN architecture has been trained on a different fold and performance measurements were obtained on the initially separated test set; as a result, each architecture has ten different results.
+15\% of the images (1686 images from 85 patients) have been used as the test set and the rest (9590 images from 479 patients) for the 10-fold cross-validation by forming train-validation set pairs.
+All splittings have been performed at the patient-level, randomly, and preserving class ratios.